1000 GIS Applications & Uses

 809. Angle of Repose – Computing the steepest angle (depending on the material) of a surface at which loose material such as soil will remain in place rather than sliding or crumbling.

 810. Salinity – Inspecting salinity with electromagnetic surveys to find the electrical conductivity in soils and interpolating the results to find unknowns.

-812. Vegetation Erosion – Finding the dominant vegetation types dependent on aspect and enhancing erosion modelling using aspect and vegetation to see how slopes will erode over time along with precipitation, temperature and growing periods.
+812. Vegetation Erosion – Finding the dominant vegetation types dependent on aspect and enhancing erosion modeling using aspect and vegetation to see how slopes will erode over time along with precipitation, temperature, and growing periods.

 813. Stereoscopy Tools – Creating stereo pairs from two aerial photographs with anaglyph and virtual-z mode.
 (PurVIEW)

 814. Normalized Difference Soil Index (NDSI) – Gauging soil water content from space using shortwave infrared, near infrared wavelength, and NDSI.

 815. Strava Heat Map – Heating up the road with over 375 billion data points showing you exactly which routes other cyclists are taking.
 (Strava Bicycle Routes)

 816. Fitbit – Plugging in your Fitbit to map your runs.